-Business Process Offshoring (BPO), the aviation, the automotive, the electronics and IT industries are considered to be the most favourable sectors for investment in Poland.
-We offer a favourable investment climate, an excellent location at the centre of Europe and well-educated specialists.
+Business Process Offshoring (BPO), the aviation, the automotive, the electronics and IT industries as well as food processing are considered to be the most favourable sectors for investment in Poland.
+We offer a supportive investment climate, an excellent location at the centre of Europe and well-educated specialists.

-According to survey "Business Services Sector in Poland 2013" prepared by Association of Business Services Leaders in Poland (ABSL), Poland is an unquestioned leader in the business services sector in Central and Eastern Europe in terms of the number of centers (over 400) with foreign capital and the number of employees (110 000).
+According to "Business Services Sector in Poland 2014" survey prepared by Association of Business Services Leaders in Poland (ABSL), Poland is an unquestioned leader in the business services sector in Central and Eastern Europe in terms of the number of centers (more than 470) with foreign capital and the number of employees (128 000).
 The most successful destinations for business services projects in Poland are Cracow, Warsaw and Wrocław.
-The great majority of centers (71%) render services for Western Europe.
-An important strength is the fact that in the service centres in Poland they are 34 foreign languages used for providing services1.
+The great majority of centers render services for Western Europe.
+An important strength is the fact that in the service centres in Poland there are over 30 foreign languages spoken for providing services.
 A large group of centers in Poland offers innovative services in data analysis.
-According to ABSL, the interesting challenge facing the Polish IT services centers includes projects aimed at taking over the responsibility for development of software of large foreign companies, mainly